top of page

 INTRODUCTION

-The origin of dragons dates back to a period known as Before the First Era.
-It is not precisely known how dragons came to be: whether Naumathar was their creator or if they emerged from the Black Portals before they came under the watch of the Koluns-kand, the Nine Guardians of Laienürimim.
-The First Dragons that appeared Before the First Era in Anahkólion were named Kathand-Ond-nath, as they were small in size.
-The Kathand-Ond-nath could not be compared to the Kathand-Thândnath, the Great Black Dragons, as they were later referred to in Ernt-nador, because Omnathar had not yet caused the evolution of dragons.
-Finally, there were the Kathand-Thûndnath, the Great White Dragons, created by Thuror and the Goddess Thard
+The origin of dragons dates back to a time known as Before the First Era.
+It remains uncertain how dragons came into existence: whether they were created by Naumathar or emerged from the Black Portals before these were guarded by the Koluns-kand, the Nine Guardians of the Laienürimim.
+The First Dragons that appeared Before the First Era of Anahkólion were named Kathand-Ond-nath, as they were small in size.
+There was no way to compare the Kathand-Ond-nath with the Kathand-Thândnath, the Great Black Dragons, as they were called in Ernt-nador, since Omnathar had not yet induced the dragons’ evolution.
+Finally, came the Kathand-Thûndnath, the Great White Dragons, created by Thuror and the Goddess Thard.

 KATHAND-THÂNDNATH